Electromagnetism from relativistic fluid dynamics: Introduction

 In this work, we adopt this perspective by considering matter (specifically, photons) to reside in a three-dimensional matter space, while the electromagnetic fields observed in four-dimensional spacetime represent projections of this underlying system.
-Our approach encompasses scenarios incorporating magnetic sources naturally while exhibiting dual symmetry.
-Consequently, the Aharonov-Bohm effect arises solely from the matter-space gauge potential, while simultaneously ensuring natural helicity conservation.
+Our approach naturally accommodates configurations with magnetic-source-like structure while preserving electromagnetic duality.
+Consequently, the Aharonov--Bohm effect is associated with the matter-space gauge potential, while helicity conservation emerges in a natural way.
 Moreover, nonlinear corrections analogous to mass renormalization are intrinsically incorporated.
-From a broader conceptual standpoint, our approach establishes a unified foundation for treating electromagnetism and fluid dynamics within a single framework, thereby offering valuable insights into the fundamental interplay between matter and electromagnetic fields.
+From a broader conceptual standpoint, our approach establishes a unified foundation for treating electromagnetism and fluid dynamics within a single framework, thereby offering new insight into the interplay between matter and electromagnetic fields.
+Our framework suggests that the dynamics of electromagnetic fields can be understood as a pull-back mechanism, illustrated in Fig.~\ref{fig:sample}, from matter space to spacetime.

-In a certain sense, our approach is analogous with the emergent concept of gravity proposed by \cite{Jacobson,Padmanabhan,Lee}, which interprets gravity as a phenomenon arising from thermodynamic principles.
-Similarly, our framework suggests that the dynamics of electromagnetic fields can be understood as an emergent phenomenon resulting from the pull-back mechanism depicted in Fig.~\ref{fig:sample}.
-This approach emphasizes that describing collective phenomena through fluid dynamics provides a more natural representation of physical systems.